mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

   processes to that cgroup.
 You only have to follow the right sequence to avoid problems.

-So that's pretty much what python script here does, subscribing to systemd unit start/stop events via journal (using systemd python bindings) and updating any relevant rules on events from there (using nftables python bindings).
+So that's pretty much what this tool does, subscribing to systemd unit start/stop events via journal (using libsystemd) and updating any relevant rules on events from there (using libnftables).

 It was proposed for systemd itself to do something like that in `systemd#7327`_, but unlikely to be implemented, as (at least so far) systemd does not manage